Vikasingh99/intro-to-web-design-udemy/README.md

 - Replace placeholder contact details and map content.
 - Add real team profiles, stories, and locally hosted image assets.
 - Connect forms to a secure backend or form service.
-- Connect donations to a trusted payment provider.
+- Connect donations to a trusted payment provider only when a secure backend and verified organization account are available.
 - Add a privacy policy, terms page, cookie notice, and accessibility review.
 - Test external media and image licenses for production use.